Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Interpretable learning of dynamical systems

-For the dynamical systems considered here, we can simply take $\Bcal = \Bcal_r$ to be the set of \emph{monomials} in $u_j$ up to order $r$, of which there are $N = {D+r \choose r}$.
-Accordingly, $K$ follows from Taylor-expanding $\phiv(\uv)$ around some operating point $\bar\uv$ (usually the data mean).
-As shown in \cref{sec_mon_decod}, low-order monomials are indeed well constructible from $\phiv$.
-However, due to the tensor product structure of $\phiv$ [see \cref{eq_phi_tensor}] and the fact, that the derivatives of the single-qubit feature vector lie in a 2-dimensional space (vanishing Pauli-$Y$), $K$ typically has not full column rank when $N<q$.
-A consequence of this is that the expression of $\phiv$ in terms of $\Bcal$ is not unique.
+While there are several methods to determine $K$ (such as collocation), we perform here a Taylor expansion of $\phiv(\uv)$ around some operating point $\bar\uv$ (data mean).
+This is natural here, since, for the considered polynomial dynamical systems, we can take $\Bcal = \Bcal_r$ to be the set of \emph{monomials} in $u_j$ up to order $r$, of which there are $N = {D+r \choose r}$.
+Recall that low-order monomials are well constructible from the library $\phiv$ [see \cref{sec_mon_decod}].
+However, due to the tensor product structure of $\phiv$ [see \cref{eq_phi_tensor}] and the fact, that the derivatives of the single-qubit feature vector lie in a 2-dimensional space (vanishing Pauli-$Y$), $K$ typically has here not full column rank when $N<q$.
+A consequence of this is that only a $\rank(K)$-dimensional subspace of the library $\Bcal$ is accessible through the encoding features $\phiv$ and that hence some monomials in $\Bcal$ are not independently identifiable.
 Nevertheless, deviations are small for the settings considered here \footnote{Deviations are small for $N<q$: in practice, for $n=D=3$ (thus $q=27$) and monomials of order $r=3$ (thus $N=19$ excluding the constant term), we get $\rank(K)=16$}.

-\Cref{fig:flowmap} shows the learned flow maps, as approximated in \cref{eq_qelm_flowmap}, resulting from training on the (rescaled) Lorenz-63 and Halvorsen models (no feature engineering in the readout).
+\Cref{fig:flowmap} shows the learned flow maps, resulting from \cref{eq_qelm_flowmap} after training a QELM with amplitude encoding [\cref{eq_enc_amplsqrt,eq_enc_amplsq}] on the (rescaled) Lorenz-63 and Halvorsen models (no feature engineering in the readout).
 Comparison to the theoretical expectation [\cref{eq_flow_map_exp}] reveals good agreement especially for low-order coefficients.
-By contrast, deviations can be significant for higher-order coefficients.
-However, since they are multiplied by increasing powers of $\Delta t$, their influence on the overall training error is small.
+While deviations can be large for higher-order coefficients, their influence on the overall training error is still small, since they are multiplied by increasing powers of $\Delta t$.

+As illustrated in \cref{fig:flowmap_rot}, also in the case of rotational encoding [\cref{eq_enc_rot}] the QELM forms linear combinations of the feature library $\phiv(\uv)$ so that its Taylor expansion approximately matches the true flow map $\psiv_\gv$ [\cref{eq_flow_map_exp}].
+Compared to amplitude encoding, rotational encoding renders a slightly more accurate flow map approximation and lower training error.
+We find that the lowest training error is achieved when scaling the training trajectories $\uv(t)$ to an interval $\sim 10^{-2}$ around their mean.